Apurbo73/Second-Max-of-Three-Numbers-CC/README.md

 ### ✅ Summary:

 For each test case, the code reads 3 numbers, sorts them, and prints the one that is **neither the smallest nor the largest** — effectively the **median of the three**.

+This C++ program reads a number of test cases, and for each one, it takes three integers as input.
+It stores these integers in a vector and then sorts the vector in ascending order using `sort()`.
+Sorting ensures the numbers are arranged from smallest to largest.

+After sorting, the program prints the second element of the vector (index 1), which represents the middle value — the number that is neither the smallest nor the largest.
+This effectively gives the median of the three numbers for each test case.